George Peppard at Tiffany's

-When George Peppard died May 8, 1994, 19 years ago today, he was preparing to star in a new television series, a spin-off of Andy Griffith’s Matlock.
-In fact, he had already completed shooting on the pilot.
-Despite having lung cancer, Peppard kept working until the day he died from the disease.
+When George Peppard died May 8, 1994, he was preparing to star in a new television series, a spin-off of the Andy Griffith show Matlock.
+In fact, despite fighting lung cancer, he had already completed shooting on the pilot.
+Peppard kept working until the day he died from the disease.

 But there's one role that always stands out, the one that launched him to stardom and paired him with one of the most graceful and beloved actresses of all time.

-George Peppard, left, and Audrey Hepburn in a scene from, "Breakfast at Tiffany's" (AP Photo / Paramount Pictures)
+George Peppard and Audrey Hepburn in a scene from "Breakfast at Tiffany's" (AP Photo / Paramount Pictures)

 Peppard and Audrey Hepburn helped make Breakfast at Tiffany's one of the great cinema classics, a film that's timeless at the same time that it epitomizes the cool and crazy 1960s.
-(Well, we'll concede "mostly timeless," given Mickey Rooney's now-unfortunate Asian caricature.)
+(Well, we'll concede "mostly timeless," given Mickey Rooney's unfortunate caricature of an Asian man.)
 Though the only awards the movie won were for Henry Mancini's pitch-perfect music, it has remained tops in the hearts of viewers for more than 50 years, finding a spot among the American Film Institute's top romantic movies and inspiring a new stage adaptation that opened this year on Broadway.